Valla-Chan/godot-super-scaling/README.md

-# Godot Super Scaling : Add-On For Godot Engine
+# Godot Super Scaling : Add-On For Godot Engine by Cybereality
+## 2D-fixes fork by Allison Ghost

 A fast viewport scaler for 3D and 2D Godot Engine games that allows you to upscale or downscale the screen for increased performance or higher quality visuals.
 Supports up to 200% native resolution or down to 10%.
 At 50% scaling on a 3D game, you could potentially get 200% to 300% of native performance, which is key to getting higher quality graphics on low-end hardware.
 At scales like 90%, you could gain 25% performance with very minimal picture quality loss.
 Going above 100% does increase quality, however the performance cost is large and might only make sense for users with very high-end graphics cards.